Stellarium/stellarium/util/landscapes/README.txt

 Usage:

-1. Update po4a.config with the new cultures if needed.
+1. Update po4a.config with the new landscape if needed.
 2. Run from this folder

    sh extract.sh